-If you’ve got the concept, you have two options: you can sell your idea or you can publish the magazine yourself.
+Once you have a concept, you have two options: sell your idea or you can publish the magazine yourself.
 Nearly all small magazines in Canada are published by the same people who dream them up…at least until the reins can be handed over once the business is up and running.
-You will only be able to sell your idea to a publishing company if you can guarantee that it will make vast amounts of money, that it fits with the rest of the company’s titles, and that it will thrive by garnering steady and appropriate advertising over the long term.
-Basically, it pretty much has to publish itself, and it has to be unique and saleable.
-Very, very few magazine concepts begin this way.
+You will only be able to sell your idea to a publishing company if you can guarantee that it will make money, that it fits with the rest of the company’s titles, and that it will thrive by garnering steady and appropriate advertising over the long term.
+In short, it has to nearly publish itself, and it needs to be unique and saleable.
+Very few magazine concepts begin this way.

-Publishing your own magazine means you get to maintain control of the vision of your publication, and you are its main spokesperson and financier.
-You may balk at the prospect of devoting yourself to the start-up of a new magazine—this is a good indication of whether you’re committed to your idea.
-Don’t be frightened.
-When you decide to publish, you join the ranks of a collegial, ingenious and diverse cultural industry.
+Publishing your own magazine allows you to keep control of the vision of your publication.
+You will also be its main spokesperson and financier.
+Devoting oneself to the start-up of a new magazine can be a daunting prospect.
+As with any new business, it will involve a great deal of effort and risk.
+Work, learn and persevere, and you will join the ranks of a collegial, ingenious and diverse cultural industry.

 A business plan is like a compass.
 It identifies the boundaries of your magazine and helps you find your way as you move forward.
 Creating your business plan is one of the very first steps you will take, long before your magazine is launched, as a way of identifying your mission and priorities, your potential for longevity, and your prospects as a business.
-Also, it is a nice, concise document to be able to hand to the bank manager whom you’re asking for financing.
+It is also a concise document that can be shown to potential lenders or investors.

-Even though your business plan will be based on projections and assumptions, it will be your ultimate rationale.
+Although your business plan will be based on projections and assumptions, it will be your ultimate rationale.
 As an overview of your entire business, it should contain information that describes your venture, your management structure, your market and audience, your targets and plans for editorial, circulation and advertising, your distribution strategy, production costs and cash flow projections.
 You may also include your financing plans, your design aesthetic, detailed information on your company and personnel, your partnerships and anything else you deem important.
-Don’t forget to include an Executive Summary at the beginning.
+There are many sample business plans available for free online.

-No. Magazine publishers are required to register their business in the same way as everyone: by contacting Industry Canada or the Business Service Centre run by the government in the province where your business is located (for instance in Ontario, contact Ontario Business Connects), paying a small fee, and waiting for your licence in the mail.
-This is incidentally the same way you apply for things like vendor permits, Employer Health Tax, etc.
+No. Magazine publishers are required to register in the same way as any other business: by contacting Industry Canada or the business service centre run by the government in the province where your business is located (e.g. Service Ontario), paying a small fee, and waiting for your licence in the mail.
+This is roughly the same procedure used to apply for things like vendor permits, Employer Health Tax, et cetera.

 You know better than anyone to whom your business will appeal.
-Unfortunately there is no cache of Canadian magazine enthusiasts whose pockets are bursting with money and just waiting for you to call.
-What you must do is think broadly and creatively in your pursuit of potential investors, and develop a concerted strategy for your fundraising.
-If your magazine is issue-based, brush up on your venture philanthropy knowledge (try reading articles on Charityvillage.com and contacting the Canadian Centre for Philanthropy.)
+Think broadly and creatively in your pursuit of potential investors, and develop a concerted strategy for your fundraising.
+If your magazine is issue-based, brush up on your venture philanthropy knowledge.
 If you have charitable status, there are online resources available that list philanthropic organizations across Canada.
 Are you associated with a specific group of people that holds membership in other organizations?
 Does your magazine speak to any particular industry?
 Seeing your magazine in the broader marketplace is a helpful place to start.
-Networking is your best tool in approaching potential investors with an attractive proposal.
+Networking is your best tool for finding potential investors to approach with an attractive proposal.

-Head to a few well-stocked newsstands, perform a search at the National Library and Archives, search the names of registered businesses in Canada, use Google, contact Magazines Canada and/or the Canadian Business Press.
+Head to a few well-stocked newsstands, perform a search at the National Library and Archives, search the names of registered businesses in Canada, use Google, contact Magazines Canada.

 Obtaining an ISSN (an International Standard Serial Number) is simple, and free of charge.
-Visit the National Library and Archives Canada website.
+Visit the National Library and Archives Canada.
 Once you receive an ISSN, the Library will also send you information about how to go about getting a barcode.
-Incidentally, Magazines Canada has a barcode machine that can issue barcodes to member magazines in our distribution program.
-For more information on how to become a member of Magazines Canada, click here.
+Magazines Canada also hosts a hotsheet about UPC codes and can issue barcodes to member magazines in our distribution program.
+Contact the Membership Office for more information on how to become a member of Magazines Canada.

-There are several granting agencies that fund magazine publishing.
+Several granting agencies in Canada fund magazine publishing.
 Magazines Canada’s online resource library features a list of grants and subsidies.
-The Department of Canadian Heritage runs the Canada Periodical Fund, which currently has three different types of grants available to publishers (Aid to Publishers, Collective Innitiatives and Business Innovation.)
-The Canada Council funds small arts and literary magazines, as do many of the provincial arts councils.
+The Department of Canadian Heritage runs the Canada Periodical Fund, which currently has three different types of grants available to publishers (Aid to Publishers, Business Innovation and Collective Initiatives.)
+The Canada Council for the Arts funds small arts and literary magazines, as do many of the provincial arts councils.
 The Ontario Media Development Corporation awards project funding to Ontario-based publications.
-In Gaming Policy and Enforcement Branch of the B.C. government, there is the Direct Access Grant Program.
-If you’re located in Quebec, contact le Conseil des arts et des lettres du Québec or le Conseil des arts de Montreal.
-Lastly, if your organization has charitable status, you may research cultural philanthropic and private foundations to try and find a partner that fits well with your magazine.
+In Quebec, contact SODEP (Société de dévelopment des périodiques culturels québecois) for a list of cultural organizations and AQEM (Association Québécoise des éditeurs de magazines) to promote your french magazine, and for a list of guides and grants.
+If your organization has charitable status, you may research cultural philanthropic and private foundations to find a partner that fits well with your magazine.
 We also have a list of grant programs available in Canada on our website.